-StartingLine HQ is built by Tony Bartenope, a U.S. Air Force veteran who served 24 years before retiring.
-The tools here all come from the same place: real problems my own family ran into, and the wish that something had existed to make them easier.
+StartingLine HQ is a 100% Veteran-owned suite of tools built by Tony Bartenope, a retired U.S. Air Force veteran with 24 years of service, including deployments and TDYs where his family stayed home and figured things out without him.
+Every product here started the same way: a real problem my own family ran into, and the wish that something had existed to make it easier.

 The first one started with a loss.
 In 2025, my wife's mother passed away and my wife was named executor.
 We assumed it would be manageable.
 It wasn't.
 We were handed a will, a barely-started binder, and the job of reconstructing an entire life from locked accounts, unknown passwords, properties, bills that still needed paying, equipment that had to be returned, and a dog that needed a home.
 We tracked all of it in a spreadsheet because nothing better existed.
 That spreadsheet became EstatePal.